-For the HOME-ARP Allocation Plan Second Amendment, any responses to comments will be published in the submitted version of the plan.
+For the HOME-ARP Allocation Plan Second Amendment, no comments were received.

 1. Comment: Clarify if HOME-ARP can be used with National Housing Trust Fund (NHTF) in the same development

 Summary: Jennifer Hicks (TrueCasa Consulting, Austin) requested clarification on whether NHTF can be layered on the same development.